 Anyone can do it.
 But as someone looking to take farming as a profession, you need to go beyond the basics.
 You need to do and know more!

 To get started, there are certain questions you need to ask yourself.
 Giving an answer to these questions will enable you to see clearly your goals and direction to take.

-- Have you conducted an analysis on the farming business you are about to take?
+- Have you conducted an analysis of the farming business you are about to take?

 - What skills do you need in the farming line you are taking?
 What is your risk management skill?
 Do you have skills in strategic positioning and finance management?

-- What is the viability of your marketing strategies, and what’s the stand on your production capacity and knowledge on the career you are taking on.
+- What is the viability of your marketing strategies?
+Is your marketing strategies out of the box?
+What’s the stand on your production capacity and knowledge of the career you are taking on?